Kapiti Island: Wildlife reserve

 In 1987 the Department of Conservation (DOC) took over administration of the island.
 In the 1980s and 1990s efforts were made to return the island to a natural state.
-First, sheep and possums were removed, then, in an action few thought possible for an island of its size, rats were eradicated in 1998.
-In 2003 the anonymous Biodiversity Action Group claimed to have released 11 possums on the island, but no evidence of such possums was found.
+First, sheep and possums were removed (over 22,500 possums were killed), then, in an action few thought possible for an island of its size, rats were eradicated by an aerial application of brodifacoum through September and October 1996.
+Ranger Peter Winston Daniel, who between 1980 and 1987 coordinated the programme which eradicated the pests, was recognised in the 1990 New Year Honours.
+The island was declared free of mammalian predators in 1999.
+In 2003 the anonymous Biodiversity Action Group claimed to have released 11 possums on the island, but no evidence of such were found.